CrayLabs/SmartSim/doc/installation.rst

 For most developer systems, many of these packages will already be installed.

-GCC 5-9 is recommended.
-There are known bugs with GCC >= 10.
+GCC 5-9 or GCC>=11 is recommended.
+There are known bugs with GCC 10.

 Git LFS can be installed through ``conda install git-lfs``